-- Due to concerns regarding the pandemic and the District's hybrid learning model, early fiscal 2021 internal projections indicate a fairly large decline in elementary enrollment.
-State projections show similar results. - The state provided for a 1.83% inflationary increase on funding components for the general fund and increased the statewide guaranteed tax base ratio from 224% to 232%.
-The special education instructional block grant rate increased from \$151.53 to \$152.88, the special education related services block grant increased from \$50.51 to \$50.96, and the threshold to determine disproportionate costs was also raised.
-Overall, state aid to the general fund is expected to increase by \$1,511,063 (3.69%).
-Overall state funding increased by approximately 3.2% - Taxable values increased in both the elementary and high school by approximately 2%. - Helena School District educators are among the highest paid educators in the state.
+- Due to concerns regarding the pandemic and the District's hybrid learning model, elementary enrollment, which is used in calculating the ensuing year's budget, declined substantially in fiscal year 2021. - The state provided for a 1.50% inflationary increase on funding components for the general fund and increased the statewide guaranteed tax base ratio from 232% to 250%.
+The special education instructional block grant rate increased from \$152.88 to \$156.45, the special education related services block grant increased from \$50.96 to \$52.15, and the threshold to determine disproportionate costs was also raised.
+Overall, state aid to the general fund is expected to increase by \$1,406,035 (3.43%).
+Overall state funding decreased by approximately .55% - Taxable values increased in both the elementary and high school by approximately 7%. - Helena School District educators are among the highest paid educators in the state.
 Sustainability of the salary schedule has become an increasing challenge.
 Over 90% of the District's budget is spent on salaries and benefits.
-The District and the Helena Education Association were unable to reach an agreement in fiscal year 2020.
-Bargaining continues with a desire by both the District and the HEA to move away from the current PCAP matrix to a more traditional matrix.

-- Live births in Lewis and Clark County were down slightly from 571 in 2019 to 560 in 2020. - The median age of the population in Helena is relatively high at 41.7, which explains the relatively flat birth rate. - The "Helena Valleys" are experiencing new growth with almost two-thirds of all new growth occurring outside the cities of Helena and East Helena.
+The District and the Helena Education Association reached an agreement in fiscal year 2022 and agreed to move away from the PCAP matrix and a more traditional matrix was implemented. - Live births in Lewis and Clark County were slightly up from 560 in 2020 to 576 in 2021. - The median age of the population in Helena is relatively high at 40.1, which explains the relatively flat birth rate. - Over the past several years, the County has seen steady growth.
+Property tax revenue has grown at approximately 2 percent each year.
+In the last several years, the County has seen a considerable uptick in construction growth, and the demand for services such as subdivision applications has increased. - The "Helena Valleys" are experiencing new growth with almost two-thirds of all new growth occurring outside the cities of Helena and East Helena.

-All of these factors, along with the effects of the CARES Act funding, were considered in preparing the 2021 budgets.
-The general fund elementary budget for fiscal year 2021 was \$38,198,942, an increase of 4.33%, while the high school general fund budget was \$22,918,119 an increase of .02%.
+All of these factors, along with the effects of the ESSER funding and coping with the effects of the COVID-19 pandemic, were considered in preparing the 2022 budgets.
+The general fund elementary budget for fiscal year 2022 was \$38,593,891, an increase of 1.03%, while the high school general fund budget was \$22,924,703 an increase of .03%.